-To assure proper processing of files and timely notification of decisions to the applicants, applications for admission must be received by the deadlines listed in the 2014-2015 Application for Admission.
-Applications received after the final deadlines may or may not be processed, depending upon the volume of applications received that term.
+To assure proper processing of files and timely notification of decisions to the applicants, applications for admission must be received by the deadlines listed on the GSEP website.
+Applications received after the final deadlines may or may not be processed, depending upon the volume of applications received that term and class space availability.